ijosephp/haiku_generator/README.md

 Really enjoyed working on it with Pete Davis, Ram Kapistalam, India Lindsay, Alex McGraw and Matthew Streichler!

-the link to an article describing our work: https://medium.com/geekculture/generating-haikus-from-images-c0d35c2470ce
+The link to an article describing our work: https://medium.com/geekculture/generating-haikus-from-images-c0d35c2470ce